CRESYM/colib0.github.io/pages/models/regulations/governor/GovHydro4/index.md

-Hydro power turbines have a unique behavior, where adjusting the gate position for controlling water flow results in an immediate but temporary change in turbine power output, known as transient droop.
+Hydro power turbines have a unique behavior, where adjusting the gate position for controlling water flow results in an immediate but temporary change in turbine power output to the opposite direction, known as non-minimum phase behavior.
 To address this, a mechanism called transient droop compensation is employed.
 This mechanism, which shown in the upper half of the
 <a href="#fig-control_diagram" class="quarto-xref">Figure 2</a>,
 involves rate feedback or transient gain reduction, which slows down or limits gate movement until water flow and power output have had time to